1. RED TELECOM COMPLAINTS PROCESS

 Before the commencement of the credit management action, Red Telecom will ensure that we are communicating with the authorised account contact of your business and that information related to the suspension/disconnection of lines are clear.

-Special consideration will be provided to customers experiencing financial hardship.
+Special consideration may be provided to customers experiencing financial hardship.

 3. FINANCIAL HARDSHIP POLICY